uuidjs/uuid/README.md

 - Support for version 1, 3, 4 and 5 UUIDs
 - Cross-platform: CommonJS build for Node.js and [ECMAScript Modules](#ecmascript-modules) for the browser.
-- Uses cryptographically-strong random number APIs (when available)
+- Uses cryptographically-strong random number APIs
-- Zero-dependency, small footprint (... but not [this small](https://gist.github.com/982883))
+- Zero-dependency, small footprint

 ## Quickstart - Node.js/CommonJS